EmielZuurbier/beat-box/README.md

 This project was based on an assignement for my class.
 I have completely rewritten the Javascript for a more cohesive and understandable system.

 ## Support
 Currently it works on Chrome desktop and mobile.
-Firefox and Safari will come soone.
+Firefox and Safari will come soon.

 ## Customize
 You can put your own sounds in easily.